LukeFost/blog/_posts/2025-10-28-why-skills-changed-everything.md

 The **delegation model** makes this powerful: You brainstorm with full context, plan at high level, hand off implementation to Haiku (who executes without overthinking), and bring Codex in for thinking-heavy review.
 Each model does what it does best.

-Before superpowers, I held all this mentally—decision context, plan, and review criteria juggled while coding.
+Before superpowers, I held all this mentally (decision context, plan, and review criteria juggled while coding).
 Skills externalize thinking.
 They make it visible and repeatable.

 ![Skill stack workflow diagram showing brainstorm → write-plan → delegate to Haiku → review with Codex](/assets/images/skill-stack-workflow.svg)

-*Each model does what it does best.
-Thinking becomes visible and repeatable.*
+> Each model does what it does best.
+Thinking becomes visible and repeatable.

 ## The Skill Selection Problem